Awkwafina: Discography

-Awards and nominations
+Awards, nominations and recognitions

 Awkwafina was honored as Kore Asian Media's Female Breakout of the Year in 2017.
 For her performance in the comedy-drama film The Farewell, she received the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical, the Satellite Award for Best Actress – Motion Picture Musical or Comedy, and the Santa Barbara International Film Festival Virtuoso Award, among numerous other nominations.
 Alongside the film's ensemble, she was nominated for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
 Awkwafina also received a nomination for the BAFTA Rising Star Award.

+For starring and producing in the 2023 TV Movie Quiz Lady she won the Primetime Emmy Award for Outstanding Television Movie.